Meet Melinda Staehling,

 Weight Inclusive Nutrition & Dietetics - Foundations of Weight Inclusive Care

-• Project Heal, Healer’s Circle.
-Eating Disorder Clinician and Meal Support
+• Project Heal, Healer’s Circle: Eating Disorder Clinician and Meal Support

 American Migraine Foundation - Mentor, Emerging Advocates Program